A C-section is the delivery of a baby through a surgical opening in the mother's lower belly area. It is also called a cesarean delivery.

-- Placenta prematurely separated from uterine wall (placenta abruptio)
+- Placenta separates from the uterine wall (placenta abruptio)

 - Umbilical cord comes through the opening of the birth canal before the baby (umbilical cord prolapse)

 A C-section is a safe procedure.
-The rate of serious complications is extremely low.
+The rate of serious complications is very low.
 However, certain risks are higher after C-section than after vaginal delivery.
 These include:

 - Infection of the bladder or uterus

 - Injury to the urinary tract